Having a safe gluten-free thanksgiving is possible.

 I threw a lot at you in this post, so I want to take a moment and again let you know, it’s okay if being gluten-free during Thanksgiving feels emotional and hard.

-I want you to know you’re not alone in feeling this way, and if you need some extra support this holiday season, I run a celiac support group that meets 2x/month and I would love to have you join us.
+I want you to know you’re not alone in feeling this way, and if you need some extra support this holiday season, I run a celiac support group that meets monthly and I would love to have you join us.

 But wherever you find you support, remember your feelings are valid.
 Celiac is hard and that’s okay.
 And if you need more help, I cover how to stay celiac-safe during the Holidays, in other people’s kitchens, at restaurants and beyond in the Celiac Crash Course.
 If you’re recently diagnosed and feeling overwhelmed, you definitely need to check the course out.